andrebiegel/andrebiegel.github.io/_posts/2021-11-01-microservice.md

 ---
 It´s time that the hype of microservices has reached the sector I´m working in.
 Technically I would like to embrace that.
 Unfortunately, I do often see that the hype has fogged what´s really behind that.
 So here I try to lift the fog.

 A microservice architecture (MSA) is a pattern, which tries to solve a problem.
-The issue it addresses is scaling.
+The issue it mainly addresses is scaling.
 The pattern uses modularization on a "micro-application level" to achieve that.
 Before we try to investigate the dimensions the pattern has effects on, we deduce that from the definition Sam Newman gave.

 >  Microservices are independently deployable services modelled around a business domain.
 They communicate with each other via networks...
 >